w3c/vc-di-ecdsa-test-suite/README.md

 ### Changing the Test Tag
 These test suites use tags to identify which implementation's endpoints are used in tests.
-If you need to change the tag the suites will run on you can change it in `./config/runner.json`.
+You can change the tag on which the suites will run in `./config/runner.json`, if desired.

 ## Implementation